teretzdev/arena-vr-pvpve/planning/list_of_weapons.md

 - **Mana Cost**: 20
 - **Cooldown Time**: 2.0 seconds
 - **Special Effect**: Summons a fireball that explodes on impact.
+- **VR Interaction Type**: Two-handed grip
+- **Haptic Feedback**: Vibration on spell cast and impact
+- **Motion Controls**: Swipe forward to cast, hold trigger to charge
 - **Description**: A mystical staff that channels magical energy to cast powerful spells.
+In VR, casting spells involves intuitive gestures and tactile feedback for enhanced immersion.

 ---